RonPieket/MojoLib/pages.markdown

 key_T
 -----
-- must have a member named \link MojoHashable::GetHash() GetHash()\endlink that returns a uint64_t that is unique to the key and have uniform distribution.
+- MUST have a member named \link MojoHashable::GetHash() GetHash()\endlink that returns a uint64_t that is unique to the key and have uniform distribution.
 See [this Wikipedia article](http://en.wikipedia.org/wiki/Hash_code#Uniformity) for more explanation on hash uniformity;
-- have member named IsHashNull() that returns true if the key should be considered Null, blank, empty, returns false otherwise;
+- MUST have member named \link MojoHashable::IsHashNull() IsHashNull()\endlink that returns true if the key should be considered Null, blank, empty, returns false otherwise;
-- must have a default constructor that constructs a Null object - it will be used to fill the empty part of the hash table;
+- MUST have a default constructor that initializes a Null object - it will be used to fill the empty part of the hash table;
+- is RECOMMENDED to have a trivial default constructor - it will be used to fill the empty part of the hash table;
-- must have a reasonable == operator;
+- is RECOMMENDED to have an efficient == operator;
-- must have a reasonable copy constructor.
+- is RECOMMENDED to have an efficient copy constructor.

 value_T
 -------
+- MUST have a default constructor;
-- must have a trivial or empty default constructor (content of default constructed object may be left uninitialized) - it will be used to fill the empty part of the hash table;
+- is RECOMMENDED to have a trivial or empty default constructor (content of default constructed object may be left uninitialized) - it will be used to fill the empty part of the hash table;
-- must have a reasonable == operator;
+- is RECOMMENDED to have an efficient == operator;
-- must have a reasonable copy constructor;
+- is RECOMMENDED to have an efficient copy constructor.
-- may be any native type, as well as any custom type that meets the above requirements.
+- MAY be any native type, as well as any custom type that meets the above requirements.

 MojoHash
 --------